hariseldon99/buparamshavak/chatgpt.md

-# Conversation between ChatGPT and I
+# Tech Support Conversation with ChatGPT

 I'm reproducing a conversation I just had with ChatGPT A.I. about a technical issue with my Param Shavak DLGPU Cluster.
 In short, I had questions concerning Checkpointing, MPI, and the SLURM tool and decided to ask ChatGPT on the spur of the moment.
 Here is the complete chat.